Cultural Office of Cluny: Reception

 The OCC was listed as a cult in the 1995 and 1999 parliamentary reports and considered as a "pseudo-Catholic" and a "medium-sized cult" in terms of wealth (its annual budget reached between 5 and 20 million francs at the time).
 The commission accused the OCC of trying to infiltrate the world of childhood through a formula of courses and seminars in the field of leisure, but also academic support and cultural development.
 Anti-cult association ADFI criticized the OCC for its methods of seduction, its particular lifestyle (reduced sleep, long prayers, inability to be alone, etc.), possible families breakdowns, its hierarchical structure, psychological pressures, and despoilment.
 Former members claimed to have been "seduced by promises of social advancement" in the group and then were "totally ruined after their stay at the centers in Claux and Le Machy".
 The OCC rules were described as "binding and totalitarian".

 For their part, Bishop of Troyes Gérard Daucourt, as well as Bishops Montagrin, Pontier, and Jean Vernette, criticized the cult classification of the OCC and wrote a protest letter to Philippe Séguin, arguing that this caused some harm to the OCC as well as to the Catholic Church.
 For André-Hubert Mesnard, the classification made by the Parliamentary Commission was not democratic because the list could not be changed after its publication and thus the groups incriminated, including the OCC, could not defend themselves against criticisms.
 CESNUR stated that the group was "nearly bankrupted due to the refusal of public theatres to air its shows" after its cult designation.

 Judicial cases

 The OCC launched numerous lawsuits or have been sued in many cases throughout its history.
 The first ones were in 1980: the OCC was sued on material issues in Digne and Aix-en-Provence.
 On these occasions, Fenoy's brother, former followers, parents' members, and a priest from Lyon provided negative testimonies about the association.

 On 4 June 1998, the court of Angers, then on 4 November 1999, the Court of Appeal of Angers dismissed an OCC lawsuit which said that its leaders were lay monks and therefore not under the social security regulations, and tried to challenge the tax recovery imposed by URSSAF.
-In a lawsuit filed by a former member in Grenoble, it was revealed that Fenoy had homosexual intercourse and that he "kept members in a high material and spiritual dependency".
-In 1988, the OCC filed a complaint for defamation against the President of the association "L'Alouette" for issuing a leaflet warning against cults in which the OCC was cited, but was dismissed.

 The General Councils of several French départements, including Rhône and Aube, and the Grenoble city hall gave important subsidies, which raised much criticism.